lsst/pipe_base/doc/lsst.pipe.base/recording-provenance.rst

 The `PredictedQuantumGraph` that is used to predict and control processing also contains a wealth of provenance information, including task configuration and the complete input-output relationships between all datasets.
 Instead of storing these graphs directly in a `~lsst.daf.butler.Butler` repository, however, it is better to first augment them with additional provenance information that is only available after execution has completed, producing a `ProvenanceQuantumGraph` that is ingested instead.
-By convention, we store provenance in a ``run_provenance`` dataset type with empty dimensions, which means there is exactly one for each `~lsst.daf.butler.CollectionType.RUN` collection.
+We store provenance in a ``run_provenance`` dataset type with empty dimensions, which means there is exactly one for each `~lsst.daf.butler.CollectionType.RUN` collection.
 In addition to the input-output graph itself and full configuration for all tasks, `ProvenanceQuantumGraph` stores status information for each attempt to run a quantum, including exception information and caveats on any successes.
-It can also store the full logs and task metadata for each quantum and back distinct per-quantum datasets for those, allowing repositories to store many fewer small files.
+It can also store the full logs and task metadata for each quantum, allowing repositories to store many fewer small files (it is possible to continue to have per-quantum butler datasets for these, all backed by the same file).

 The pipeline system has many different execution contexts, and provenance recording is not supported in all of them at this time.